vlada26071979/cypress-framework/README.md

    npm install

+## GITHUB ACTIONS
     This framework includes a ready-to-use GitHub Actions workflow for CI.
     The workflow automatically:

     Checks out your repository
     Installs dependencies
     Runs Cypress tests in headless mode

-📜 License
+## 📜 License

     This project is open source and free to use for learning and development purposes.